A novel series by “Mario O. Laplume”

 Uncle Jim was handling very sensitive issues at work as a result of the transformation of the once mighty American car industry in the late eighties.
 As the Big Three downsized their capacity and outsourced manufacturing to less union-friendly places in the South and overseas, the Michigan economy took a hit.
 Less work hours meant smaller paychecks for the breadwinners, frugal shopping for their families, modest or no vacation plans, no indulging in conspicuous consumption—the very staple of the American way of life.

-If families could no longer afford to buy new shoes for their children, if they had to give up the restaurant brunch after Sunday mass, then all the business chain would feel the squeeze of the void in working class pockets.
+If families could no longer afford to buy new shoes for their children, or they had to give up the restaurant brunch after Sunday mass, then all the business chain would feel the squeeze of the void in working class pockets.
 There was a bigger demand for bridging loans as the business default rose.

 The top brass of Jim’s bank ignored almost all requests for lending, except for a lucky few with the right profile—plenty of equity to back them, good cash flow in non-cyclical business, powerful connections in society.
 The rest had to make do with a simple message.
 Drop dead.
 We don’t care.